Log of debugging messages is enabled in non-debugging builds

 art prescriptions will lead to a general speed up of the code (mileage varies greatly!) and less ability of debug logging in production builds.

-#2 Updated by Gianluca Petrillo almost 7 years ago
+#2 Updated by Gianluca Petrillo about 7 years ago

 - % Done changed from 0 to 80